mykolq/zabbix_lsi_template/README.md

    * {$ADAP_THROTTLING_HB_PERIOD} - period of heartbit for throttling for adapter data
    * {$LD_THROTTLING_HB_PERIOD} - period of heartbit for throttling for logical discs data
    * {$PD_THROTTLING_HB_PERIOD} - period of heartbit for throttling for physical discs data.

-* Connect template to agent, configure {$LSI_CLI} = 'perccl64' host macro if this host has Perc controller.
-All other controllers use storcli64 and it is default option. {$LSI_PD_COMMAND} has default option '/call/eall/sall' and can be counted by template
-*For automating changes of {$LSI_PD_COMMAND} you have to do instructions below:
+*For automating changes of template macro you have to do instructions below or doing something like that by yourself:
   * Create user for API.
 This user must have write access for changing settings of servers, monitoring by this template.
   * Install pyzabbix module for you default python version (Something like pip install pyzabbix)
   * Copy updatehostmacro.py script to your zabbix external script folder